 Russell Palmer, Affiliate, The Palmer Group, an investment company founded by Russell Palmer (Brad’s father), co-invests in many transactions with Palm Ventures.
 Prior to founding The Palmer Group, he was Managing Partner and CEO of Touche Ross & Co. for ten years and Dean of The Wharton School at the University of Pennsylvania for seven years.
 Additionally, he serves or has served on the Board of Directors of Verizon, Honeywell, The May Department Stores Company, the Federal Home Loan Mortgage Corporation, Goodyear Tire, IMASCO, Bankers Trust Company, Alco Standard and Safeguard Scientifics, and the Board of Trustees of the University of Pennsylvania, the National Constitution Center and as Chairman of the Board of the University of Pennsylvania Hospital System.

-Jason Woody is a Managing Director at Palm Ventures and focuses on investments in the education, business services and renewable energy sectors.
+Jason Woody is a Senior Managing Director at Palm Ventures and focuses on investments in the education, business services and renewable energy sectors.
 Prior to joining Palm Ventures, Mr. Woody was an associate with Dubilier & Company, a private investment firm focused on the middle-market, and an analyst in the acquisition finance group at Chase Securities Inc. Mr. Woody holds a B.S. from Cornell University and a MBA, summa cum laude, from Babson College.
 Mr. Woody serves on the boards of several private companies.

 Stephen Skoczylas is Chief Operating and Financial Officer at Palm Ventures.
 He has extensive finance, accounting, operations and executive recruiting experience.
 Prior to joining Palm Ventures, Mr. Skoczylas was a Managing Director at Glocap Search, where he led the firm’s C-Level executive search practice, working with corporate, hedge fund, and private equity fund clients.
 Previously he was a Managing Director at JPMorgan Chase, where he was CFO of various lines of business including the private equity division, and spent three years in the firm’s Paris office.
 Early in his career, Mr. Skoczylas spent four plus years at Peat Marwick Mitchell in the firm’s small business advisory group.
 He holds a B.S. in Economics and Mathematics from Boston College and a MBA from The Wharton School.

 Julian Jaeger is a Managing Director at Palm Ventures and focuses on business development and talent relationship across all investments and ventures.
 Prior to Palm, Julian was the Chief Business Officer and the Chair of the Advisory Board of zkipster, a SaaS technology software company.
 Before joining zkipster, Julian spent three years leading partnerships at the Clinton Global Initiative, where he managed high-impact strategic partnerships and served as a member of the leadership team.
-Prior to CGI, Julian oversaw business development for North America at the World Economic Forum working from both the New York and offices.
+Prior to CGI, Julian oversaw business development for North America at the World Economic Forum working from both the New York and offices, for nine years.
 Prior to his time with the World Economic Forum, he spent seven years at the United Nations' World Intellectual Property Organization with the Office of Management, Budget and Control.
 Julian currently serves on several other boards including Box, Team Rubicon Global, Mibi and Trusted Innovators.
 He holds both a bachelor’s and master’s degree in business administration from the International University in Geneva, Switzerland and a degree in hospitality management from Newbury College in Boston, MA.

 Craig Connors is Chief Financial and Compliance Officer at Palm Management (US) LLC.
 Has extensive accounting, operations and regulatory experience, having held similar positions with Charter Oak Partners and Straus Asset Management.
 Craig began his career trading equities for Neuberger Berman and then Vector Capital, before joining ISF Management as its Operations Officer.
 He holds a BS in Business Management and Economics from Plymouth State University.